Deaf-Blind Consumer Directed Services (DBCDS)

 Individuals receive a grant allocation amount to purchase goods or services they need to maintain their independence, integrate into their families or communities and/or develop communication skills.

-Consumer Direction serves as the Fiscal Support Entity and functions as a payroll agent, employer of record, purchaser of goods, and other administrative services for these individuals and families.
+CDI serves as the Financial Management Services (FMS) and functions as a payroll agent, employer of record, purchaser of goods, and other administrative services for these individuals and families.